 During the 2017-2018 academic year, there were 2,108 undergraduates at Coppin with 1,606 being full-time and 502 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Coppin, see our tuition and fees and room and board pages.

-The student loan default rate at Coppin is 15.8%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Coppin is 11.5%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.